 - 1. Measure L and enter the result in Table 5.2.
 (Be sure to work in MKS units.)
 Determine the realistic uncertainty in L and fill in the details in Table 5.4. - 2.
+The oscillation frequency is the frequency of our AC power.
+What is f for North America?
+(The uncertainty in the frequency is typically less than 1%.)
+Enter this in Table 5.2 as well. - 3.
 Plug in the oscillator.
 The "fixed" end is where the string lies over the pulley.
 Tension in the string is produced by a weight consisting of a cup filled with a variable amount of copper shot.
-Adjusting the amount of shot in the cup adjusts the tension in the string. - 3.
+Adjusting the amount of shot in the cup adjusts the tension in the string. - 4.
 Pour in shot a little at a time until a standing wave pattern with several, (preferably 7 or 8), loops is achieved.
-(Sometimes it helps to tug on the string by hand to determine whether weight needs to be added or subtracted, as well as to get an idea of how much weight to add or subtract.) - 4.
-Once this is achieved, measure the distance, d, from the oscillator to the first node.
+(Sometimes it helps to tug on the string by hand to determine whether weight needs to be added or subtracted, as well as to get an idea of how much weight to add or subtract.)

+- 5. Once this is achieved, measure the distance, d, from the oscillator to the first node.
 Note that you should not use the loop closest to the oscillator in your calculations as the "node" at one end is not a part of the string at all.
-Enter the data in Table 5.5.

-- 5. Weigh the load pan with the shot in it, and enter the data in Table 5.5. - 6.
+Enter the data in Table 5.5. - 6.
+Weigh the load pan with the shot in it, and enter the data in Table 5.5. - 7.
 Adjust the mass until you see a noticeable change in the standing wave, (for instance, when it becomes unstable), and weigh the pan again.
 You can adjust the mass either up or down, whichever is easier.
-Record this "adjusted mass" in Table 5.5.

-Use the difference between the mass and the adjusted mass to determine the uncertainty in the mass, $\Delta m$ .

-- 7. Add shot to the cup until you get a standing wave pattern with one fewer loop than before and repeat the steps 4 to 6 above for each pattern up to and including one with just two loops. - 8.
+Record this "adjusted mass" in Table 5.5. - Use the difference between the mass and the adjusted mass to determine the uncertainty in the mass, Δm . - 8.
+Add shot to the cup until you get a standing wave pattern with one fewer loop than before and repeat the steps 5 to 7 above for each pattern up to and including one with just two loops. - 9.
 If you can add enough mass to get a standing wave with a single loop, then do so and record the mass.
 (In this case, your calculation of the wavelength will be less precise due to the inclusion of the oscillator end, but there is no way to avoid it for this case.)